Skip to content

 • generated metadata can be checked by analyzers;

-• reflection is an explicit opt-in path, not a silent fallback.
+• reflection is not a silent fallback for assembly registration.

 Setup